 At St Mary’s Catholic Primary School our expectations are limitless!
 We believe that all pupils can achieve excellence and that a quality primary education provides the platform for lifelong learning and success.

-We believe St Mary’s is a caring, listening school where the children feel safe, valued and can achieve their very best.
+We believe that St Mary’s is a caring school where the children feel safe, valued and can achieve their very best.
 Through the curriculum, we aim to prepare pupils for the opportunities, experiences and responsibilities of adult life and to lay a firm foundation for future learning.

 Our Catholic values help children to develop their social and moral ethos, as they build their sense of uniqueness and self-worth as an individual.
 We believe all children deserve the opportunity to nurture their individual talents and to achieve their true potential.
 We aim to encourage the children to develop their understanding of their local and national heritage and their role in modern Britain today.
 We encourage them to embrace all that multi-cultural Britain has to offer them and develop their understanding of the global world, within which they are a citizen of the 21st Century.
 Through our curriculum, children develop the British values of democracy, respect for the rule of law, individual liberty, mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

 It is important to us to provide a broad range of exciting, relevant and creative opportunities that enrich our children’s learning, such as: special events, trips, visitors, outdoor learning in our school grounds and links with our parish church.
-Our school also has specialist coaches/teachers for Music, MFL and PE.
+Our school also has specialist teachers for Music, MFL and Physical Education

 The children are taught a planned programme of work throughout their years in St Mary’s Catholic Primary School.
 Opportunities are planned to cater for a range of different learning styles to ensure that all children can access the curriculum and learn in a way that is best for them.
 We enhance this with planned opportunities that make up the wider school curriculum.